 Senior Dining / Meal Options - Eating Well for a Healthy You

 Home delivered meals are provided to persons aged 60 years old and older and over who, based on an assessment, are unable to meet their daily nutritional needs.
 Hot meals are delivered Monday through Friday.
-There is a suggested contribution of $3 per meal, however, no one will be denied a meal if unable or unwilling to contribute.
+There is a suggested contribution of $3 per meal, however, no one will be denied a meal because of an inability or unwillingness to contribute.

 A registered dietitian and the agencies nutritional coordinator are available to address your needs.
 Whether you have a newly diagnosed illness that requires you to alter your eating habits or just need to discuss proper nutrition, the dietitian can make an appointment with you.

-Planned programs and newsletters promoting better nutrition, physical fitness and health through information and instruction on nuturion and realted consumer topics of interest.
+Planned programs and newsletters promoting better nutrition, physical fitness and health through information and instruction on nutrition and related consumer topics of interest.

 Restaurant Dining Program

 Senior Dining Program

 Senior dining sites have been designed to serve hot, nutritious noon-time meals, meeting the federal standard of 1/3 Recommended Daily Allowance for optimum nutrition, to individuals 60 and over, who desire a setting that provides fellowship and social activities.

 Senior Farmer's Market Nutrition Program